skroczek/go-simple-json-store/README.md

 	be := fs.NewFilesystemBackend(root, fs.WithCreateDirs(), fs.WithDeleteEmptyDirs())
 	// the encrypted backend acts as a proxy before the actual backend
-	// the passphrase is read from the environment variable ACME_RESTFUL_PASSPHRASE
+	// the passphrase is read from the environment variable GO_SIMPLE_JSON_STORE_PASSPHRASE
     // if the passphrase is not set, the backend will panic encryptedBackend := backend.NewEncrypted(be)
 	s := server.NewServer(
 		server.WithBackend(encryptedBackend),
 		// You can additional add the encrypted backend to encrypt the data as rest.
 But you have to set the passphrase
-		// in the environment variable ACME_RESTFUL_PASSPHRASE
+		// in the environment variable GO_SIMPLE_JSON_STORE_PASSPHRASE
 		//server.WithBackend(backend.NewEncrypted(be)),
 		server.WithRouterOptions(
 			router.WithDefaultCors(true),